 IV.
 Realize That PPC Agencies Are the Frogs in Google’s Stock

-In a considerably more prescient prediction, I also wrote three-plus years ago:
+I wrote the following three-plus years ago:

 [A]bsent a rising inventory, I predict Google will monetize mobile local searches even more than they have already to keep Wall Street happy with that sustained 50% increase in paid clicks.
 This means more hybrid ad units, whether Home Services or Product Listing Ads, as well as more industries where transactions happen right on the SERP.